 Five walking - sections of this famous trail: the Pennine way, England

 Five days hiking in the central part of the Pennine Way.
-The Pennine Way is a very well marked route , total length 429 kilometers, that chases The Pennine Hills along the backbone of England.
+The Pennine Way is a very well marked route , total length 429 kilometers (270 mile), that chases The Pennine Hills along the backbone of England.
 From Edale in Derbyshire, through three National Parks, over the Hadrian Wall and on into the Scottish Borders.
 England's first National Trail designated in 1965.

-Getting there: the low cost airline ( from Amsterdam) to Leeds Bradford, the bus/metro line to Shipley and the train to - our destination - Horton in Ribblesdale (about 65 minutes).
+Getting there: the low cost airline to Leeds Bradford, the bus/metro line to Shipley and the train to - our destination - Horton in Ribblesdale (about 65 minutes).
 A real (slow...) tourist railway line.

 Accommodation: depending your purse you can sleep everywhere on the route: B&B’s, hotels, bunk houses, camping, hostels.